History of Reuters in Timeline

 May 2000: Death of Kurt Schork

-2001: Share Price Fall After Banking Troubles
+2001: Share Price Decline After Banking Troubles

-In 2001, Reuters' share price fell after banking troubles, following a period of growth during the dotcom boom.
+In 2001, Reuters' share price fell after the banking troubles, following a period of growth during the dotcom boom.

 August 2003: Death of Taras Protsyuk